laravel/folio/README.md

 <a name="route-caching"></a>
 ## Route Caching

-When using Folio, it is advisable to use [Laravel's route caching](https://laravel.com/docs/routing#route-caching), as Folio internally hooks into the `route:cache` Artisan command to ensure that some elements of the Folio pages definition, such as route names, are properly cached.
+When using Folio, you should always take advantage of [Laravel's route caching capabilities](https://laravel.com/docs/routing#route-caching).
+Folio listens for the `rotue:cache` Artisan command to ensure that Folio page definitions and route names are properly cached for maximum performance.

 ## Contributing
 <a name="contributing"></a>